qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/geometry.rst

   WkbType.Polygon

-As an alternative, one can use the :meth:`type() <qgis.core.QgsGeometry.type>` method which returns a value from the :class:`QgsWkbTypes.GeometryType <qgis.core.QgsWkbTypes.geometryType>` enumeration.
+As an alternative, one can use the :meth:`type() <qgis.core.QgsGeometry.type>` method which returns a value from the :meth:`QgsWkbTypes.GeometryType <qgis.core.QgsWkbTypes.geometryType>` enumeration.

 .. testcode:: geometry